TypeScript Patterns That Come Up More Than You'd Think

 Discriminated unions, template literal types, conditional type extraction, and the satisfies operator.
 Production patterns, not interview trivia.

-I used TypeScript in a very surface-level way for my first year with it.
-Wrote interfaces for my API responses, added type annotations to function parameters, and sprinkled any whenever the compiler complained about something I didn't want to deal with.
-It worked, technically.
-But I was treating TypeScript as JavaScript with annotations rather than using the type system to actually catch bugs.
+For about a year, my TypeScript usage was surface-level.
+Interfaces for API responses.
+Type annotations on function parameters. any sprinkled wherever the compiler complained about something I didn't want to deal with.
+It compiled.
+It ran.
+But I was treating TypeScript as JavaScript with annotations rather than using the type system to prevent bugs.

-At some point I started reading other people's TypeScript code โ open source libraries, colleagues' PRs โ and realized I was missing a lot of what the language could do.
-Not obscure type gymnastics that only library authors need.
-Practical patterns that show up in regular application code and save you from real bugs.
+At some point I started reading other people's code โ open-source libraries, colleagues' pull requests โ and realized how much of the language I was ignoring.
+Not obscure type gymnastics only library authors need.
+Practical patterns that show up in regular application code and catch real bugs before they reach production.

 Discriminated Unions

-This is the pattern that changed how I think about state modeling.
-The problem it solves: you have a value that can be in one of several states, and each state has different associated data.
+The pattern that changed how I model state.
+Problem: a value that can be in one of several states, each with different associated data.

 type ApiResponse = {